- Solving single-variable equations

-To study efficiently, make sure that you cover each of those content areas deeply, even if it means conserving time around other, less commonly tested content areas.
+To study efficiently, make sure that you cover each of these content areas deeply, even if it means conserving time around other, less commonly tested content areas.

-If you’re like most students, thinking in terms of variables and hypothetical, abstract scenarios is much more difficult than thinking in terms of actual numbers.
+If you’re like most students, thinking in terms of variables and hypothetical, abstract scenarios are much more difficult than thinking in terms of actual numbers.
 For example, consider the following prompt:

 If the radius of a circle is tripled, what is the effect on the circle’s circumference?

 The answer choices to a problem like this will generally involve the variables for radius and circumference, but the only numbers present will be coefficients.
 Make it easy on yourself and plug in simple-to-use numbers to solve the problem.
 In this example, you might plug in a radius of 1 to start, and then calculate how that changes the circumference.
 Once you have a theory, see if it holds as you plug in another simple value, such as 2.
 Just be certain to try a number other than 1 or 0 to ensure that your theory holds.

 By working backwards and using the answer choices as your platform, you can go straight into solving a problem numerically rather than trying to think it through in abstract terms.

 Careless mistakes are generally the ones that you come across as you’re reviewing your test that make you think, “Wow, how did I get that one wrong?!”
 These are an easy way to lose valuable points, so you need to have some idea of how to minimize their occurrence.

 First, slow down.
 Know the pace that you need to keep to finish the test successfully, and have some plans for time management, but overall, slow down and take as much time as you can for each question.